Marijn1009/gitlab-docker-setup/README.md

 chmod +x custom_hooks/pre-receive.d/pre-receive.py
 chown git:git custom_hooks/pre-receive.d/pre-receive.py
 ```

+### Test if it works
+Make commit without whitespace in titles.
+It should work as normal.
+Now make commit with whitespace which should give an error.

+And to fix it, just rename the file to not have whitespace and then commit it.
+The new commit with fixed filenames does work!

 ### Troubleshooting
 Setting up git and keys on linux to test directly in VM: